 Most often, men’s suits are a neutral shade, think grey or tan.
 If the tie is also a neutral shade, a little color peeking out of the breast pocket may feel like a breath of fresh air.

 The most important thing is the color of your pocket square.
 It should never be matchy-matchy with your tie.
 It looks unsophisticated, immature.

 Instead, focus on finding pocket squares that complement the tones in your suit.
 It can be used to highlight the colors of your suit jacket, your tie, or even your dress shirt.

 It will also be helpful to learn a proper technique for folding your pocket square.
 There are many, many fold styles out there.

 If you are dressing on the more formal side, keep the fold very simple.
 Black-tie events, for example, require the simplest presidential pocket square fold.
 Anything else would simply feel overdone.

 However, if you add a pocket square to a more casual suit, you can be wild and elaborate.
 A fancy fold in your pocket square can add a flourish to your casual suit.

 One final note: a pocket square is not a handkerchief.
 Don’t use a handkerchief as a pocket square, and don’t blow your nose in your pocket squares.
 It isn’t a functional suit accessory.

 The watch is one of the best suit accessories that you should always consider wearing.
 It’s a remarkably functional and stylish detail and powerful and beautiful addition to any men’s suit.

 The dressier your suit is, the simpler your watch should be.
 It should be a subtle addition, not one that draws attention.

-That said, you can choose a watch that has a lightly colored face that will highlight the tones in your suit.
+That said, you can also choose a watch that has a lightly colored face that will highlight the tones in your suit.
 A grey or light blue face can be an understated change of pace from a white watch face.

 If you aren’t dressing for a fancy event but wearing a regular business suit, you are free to branch out in watch styles.